Lut99/OffsetCalculator/README.md

  > ans + 42
  = 126
 ```

+### Precedence
+With all the operators and values explained, we can now put their precedence in a table:

 ### Commands
 Finally, instead of giving an expression, a few special commands can be given as well: